Nicotianamine synthase

-Hence, this enzyme has one substrate, S-adenosyl-L-methionine, and two products, S-methyl-5'-thioadenosine and nicotianamine.
+The enzyme converts three units of its substrate, S-adenosyl methionine, into nicotianamine and three units of 5′-methylthioadenosine as a by-product.

 This enzyme belongs to the family of transferases, specifically those transferring aryl or alkyl groups other than methyl groups.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:S-adenosyl-L-methionine:S-adenosyl-Lmethioni ne 3-amino-3-carboxypropyltransferase.
+Nicotianamine is a metal-chelating molecule ubiquitous in higher plants that assists in their uptake of metals from soil.